Tourist Attractions in Gozo

 Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu

-The Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu is a prominent religious site located in the small village of Gharb in Gozo.
-The shrine is dedicated to the Virgin Mary, and it attracts thousands of pilgrims and visitors every year.
+Among the most important Tourist Attractions in Gozo, the Basilica of the National Shrine of the Blessed Virgin of Ta’ Pinu stands out as a deeply spiritual and cultural landmark.
+Located in the peaceful village of Għarb, the shrine is dedicated to the Virgin Mary and, as a result, draws thousands of pilgrims and visitors every year.

 Visitors to the Ta’ Pinu shrine can take part in guided tours of the basilica, visit the nearby cave where the Virgin Mary is said to have appeared, and explore the beautiful countryside surrounding the shrine.
 The site also features a small museum, which showcases the history and significance of the shrine and its role in Maltese culture and tradition.